mamedev/docs/source/tools/imgtool.rst

 Further details vary with each subcommand.
 Also note that not all subcommands are applicable or supported for different image formats.

-*Certain Imgtool subcommands (info, crc, good) make use of the CRC files, so if you use these commands, make sure that your CRC directory is set up.*

 Imgtool Subcommands
 ===================